-“You’re so brave, but I couldn’t travel as you do”.
-It’s a familiar cry I hear from other women.
+“How do you secure your cash when travelling?” is a question I’ve often been asked by other women.
 Bright women who want to travel adventurously but limit themselves to package holidays, because they are a “safe” option.
 It’s no surprise that personal safety and the security of cash, cards and personal items are some of the most frequently mentioned worries.
-“How do you keep your cash safe when travelling?” is a common question.
+In this guide, I’m sharing my top tips on where to keep cash when travelling.

-Be sure to save this guide on how to keep you cash safe when travelling to Pinterest.
+Be sure to save these crucial tips on how to keep your cash safe when travelling to Pinterest.
 Click on the image below!

 This post shares some simple steps you can take to keep yourself and your possessions safe when you travel.